Aaron Phillips (fighter)

-Aaron Ern-Wuei Phillips (born August 5, 1989) is an American mixed martial artist who competes in the Bantamweight division of the Ultimate Fighting Championship.
+Aaron Ern-Wuei Phillips (born August 5, 1989) is an American mixed martial artist who competes in the Bantamweight division.
+A professional since 2011, he is most notable for his time in the Ultimate Fighting Championship.

 Background

 His mom came over from Penang, Malaysia to the US for university and met his father.
 She was a school teacher, so every summer he would go back to Malaysia from the age of four to eleven.

 Mixed martial arts career

 Early career

 Phillips started fighting MMA professionally in 2011, mainly for regional Louisiana organizations, compiling a 7–0 record, before signing with the UFC in 2014.

 Ultimate Fighting Championship

 Philips made his UFC debut as an injury replacement for Doo Ho Choi against Sam Sicilia on May 24, 2014 at UFC 173.
 However, Choi pulled out of the bout citing an injury.
 He lost the fight via unanimous decision.

 Aaron Phillips faced Matt Hobar at UFC Fight Night: Henderson vs. dos Anjos on August 23, 2014.
 He lost the fight via unanimous decision.

 After his second loss in a row, Phillips was released from the UFC.